jessicakilby/chaining/README.md

 # Javascript Arrays: chaining

 ## Description
-Introduction to working with array methods: sort, reverse, filter and .
+Introduction to working with array methods: sort, reverse, filter, reduce and forEach.

 ## How to run
 In your terminal run: